 Rejection therapy is essentially designed to help remind us that, while rejection is scary, it’s also a part of life.
 We can’t avoid rejection forever – but we can learn to feel more comfortable with ourselves and our reactions to rejection.
 By allowing ourselves to experience rejection in small, manageable ways, we can become desensitised to it, essentially building up our emotional resilience and helping ourselves to feel more comfortable, confident, and in control.

-While many people report rejection therapy helping them to change their mindsets, overcome social anxiety, and build their confidence, it’s important to remember to take things slowly and carefully.
-Trying a more traditional approach like exposure therapy, cognitive behavioural therapy, or talking therapies can provide you with a safe space to open up and talk about your experiences and feelings, while also helping to ensure you are taking things at a reasonable pace.
-Without guidance and support, you may feel more overwhelmed, may put yourself in situations that you aren’t quite ready to try yet, and may be unsure of where to turn if you do need to talk to someone.
+While many people report that rejection therapy has helped them to change their mindsets, overcome social anxiety, and build their confidence, it’s important to remember to take things slowly and carefully.
+A more traditional approach similar to exposure therapy, cognitive behavioural therapy, or talking therapies can provide you with a safe space to open up about your experiences and feelings, while also ensuring you take things at a reasonable pace – and understand the root cause.
+Without guidance and support, you may feel more overwhelmed, or put yourself in situations that you aren’t quite ready to try yet, and may end up unsure of where to turn if you do need to talk to someone about how it makes you feel.

 Does rejection therapy work?